productteams/kaldi-template-productteams/site/content/products.md

 ---
-title: Our Coffee
+title: Our Services
 type: products
 page: /products.html
 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
-  Product Teams is the spot for product owners to quickly scale their team.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Product Teams is the spot for product owners to quickly scale their teams.
+We take product strategy, roasting and analysis seriously and we’re glad to help fill out the team on an ad-hoc basis.
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg
       text: >
         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+We’re proud to offer a variety of services executed with great care and speed.
+Check our posts or contact us directly for current availability.
     - image: /img/illustrations/coffee-gear.svg
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        We offer a small, but carefully curated selection of services and tools for every toolkit and experience level.
+No matter if you run multiple product teams or just started your first start-up, you’ll find services to fall in love with in our shop.
     - image: /img/illustrations/tutorials.svg
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
+        Love a great product, and want help to make one?
 Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
+You can schedule a custom 1-on-1 consultation with our expereinced product owners to learn anything you want to know about how we work, our experience and methodologies we understand.
         Email us or call the store for details.
     - image: /img/illustrations/meeting-space.svg
       text: >
-        We believe that good coffee has the power to bring people together.
+        We believe that product owners have the power to bring people together to great great things that change the world.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow product folks and learn about product.
+All of the templates, art, methodologies, etc on display there are available for free download and we encourage download and sharing.
+The full price you may pay if the assets are usefull goes to support product management scholoarships.
   heading: What we offer
   description: >
-    ProductTeams is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    ProductTeams is the ultimate spot for product process lovers who want to learn about product management and support the thought leader that grew the practice where it is today.
+We take product development, analysis and product launch seriously and we’re glad to pass that knowledge to anyone.
 main:
-  heading: Great coffee with no compromises
+  heading: Great Product with no compromises
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
+    We hold our product to the highest standards from the napkin to the .
     That’s why we’re meticulous and transparent about each step of the coffee’s journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.